Joel-hou/SmartInspector/04_cloudify&clearwater_deployment/run_clearwater_live_test_on_cloudify_CLI_VM.md

 # Run clearwater live test on cloudify cli VM
+After your clearwater deployment, you should run clearwater live test once your deployment is finished to make sure your depoyment  works properly

 On your cloudify CLI VM, we use opnfv/functest container because all dependancies are already installed in docker image

 - install docker